2007: Runner Mike Murphy leads the team in three meets during the inaugural season.

 2014: Two women’s runners—Olivia Jose and Cheyene Boinais—finish in the top 10 at the Hudson Valley Intercollegiate Athletic Conference (HVIAC) Championship.
 Men’s runner Grant Rico places 11th.

-2015 brought together a determined group of student-athletes.
-The men’s team finished in third place in the conference, behind new member SUNY Environmental School of Forestry and a strong Albany College of Pharmacy team.
-Leading CIA male runner Hon Allmond posted a 13th placed finish at the conference championships.
-The women’s team finished in a tie for third place, led by Ellie Crampton (23.26) coming in 16th overall.
-The Steels placed five female runners in the top 50.
+2015: The men’s team places third in the HVIAC conference.
+Men’s runner Hon Allmond lands 13th place in the conference championships.
+The women’s team ties for third place, led by Ellie Crampton coming in 16th place overall along with five female runners in the top 50.